shmcminn/digitalframeworks-spring19/README.md

 * Complete in-class exercises either in class or as homework due before the next class.
 Late assignments will not be accepted.
 They are in-class assignments, turning them in before the next class is already a one-week grace period.
 * Submit assignments on github (instructions in first lecture) as specified in the assignment.
 * Consume the news every week, and come to class with at least 1 story using data.
 I will randomly select several people to share a story at the beginning of class, so please have a link ready to go.
-* Complete a final project, which will be a 800-1000 word story based substantially on data.
+* Complete a final project, which will be a 800-1000 word story with graphics, based substantially on data.
 This includes a brief memo due halfway through the quarter giving me a status update about what you intend to focus on.
 * Unless otherwise specified, assignments including the final project should be written in complete sentences and paragraphs (not fragments, notes or bulletpoints)

 Note that there will not be stand-alone homework outside of the in-class exercises which are due before the next class.